 Recommended by the Association of Specialty Cut Flower Growers.
 Vigorous all-season producers hold up well in summer rain and heat all over the country.
 Densely petaled blooms are up to 6" across.
 Long-lasting standouts in bouquets.
-Colors include: deep red, orange, carmine rose, coral, wine, purple, bright pink, white, salmon rose, scarlet, and golden yellow.
+Cut-and-come-again flower, yielding multiple cuts over the season.
+Colors include: deep red, orange, carmine rose, coral, lime, wine, purple, bright pink, white, salmon rose, scarlet, and golden yellow.
 Ht.
-40-50".
+40–50".
 Avg.
 3,200 seeds/oz.
 Packet: 50 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.

 Average number of days from seeding date to harvest, within a specific crop group.
 If a transplanted crop: average number of days from transplant date.
 Not sure if crop is direct-seeded or transplanted?
 Check the Growing Information box for details.
 If crop can be both direct-seeded or transplanted, days to maturity refers to direct seeding.
 Days to maturity for all flowers and herbs is calculated from seeding date.

 75 - 90 Days

 Plants can be Annuals (single growing season), Perennials (grow year after year), Tender Perennials (grow year after year in warmer climates; and in some cases when given special protection in colder climates), or Biennials (require two years to mature).